momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 ## Improvement - tracing

-Let's expemriment with [tracing](https://docs.rs/tracing/latest/tracing/) to improve the logging of our server.
+Let's experiment with [tracing](https://docs.rs/tracing/latest/tracing/) to improve the logging of our server.

-As far as I know, there are two main logging crates in Rust: [log](https://docs.rs/log/0.4.21/log/) and tracing.
-Both crates provide interfaces, which are implemented by other crates.
+In Rust, there are two main logging crates: [log](https://docs.rs/log/0.4.21/log/) and tracing.
+While both provide logging interfaces, `tracing` offers more structured logging compared to `log`.

- Compared to `log`, `tracing` allows us to have log messages that have a consistant structure. `log` is relatively easy to use, so we'll explore how to use `tracing`.

-tracing consists of three main concepts.
+`tracing` revolves around three main concepts.

-- span: time interval that contains events
+- Span: Represents a time interval that contains events.
-- event: a moment when something happened
+- Event: A moment when something happened.
-- subscriber: actually writes logs

-An example would probably expresses those concepts.
+- Subscriber: The component responsible for writing logs.

+Let's illustrate these concepts with an example:

 ```rs
 use tracing::{event, info, span, Level};